kaustubhgupta/PortfolioFy/README.md

 ## Getting Your Profile Ready

-- The repositories need to have `project`  topic to add to the project section and `hackathon` topic to add them in the hackathon section.
+- The repositories need to have a `project`  topic to add to the project section and a `hackathon` topic to add them in the hackathon section.
 If you add both the topics to the same repository then it will be reflected in both sections!

 - A GitHub personal access token will be needed which can be obtained by going to Settings > Developer Settings > Personal Access Tokens.
   <div align="center"> <img src="./images/config.PNG" align="center"> </div>